 When to use a curriculum vitae vs a resume

 If you’re seeking a teaching or research position at a college in the US, use a CV.

-The hiring committee will need to know as much about your educational background as possible before making a decision, and the best way to communicate this information is with a CV.
+The hiring committee will need to know as much about your educational background as possible before making a decision, and the best way to communicate this information is with a thorough curriculum vitae.

-For any other positions (within a college or elsewhere), your education is less important, so you should use a resume.
+For any other positions (within a college or elsewhere), your education is less important, so you should write a resume.